majn/telegram-purple/README.md

         sudo apt-get install libssl-dev libglib2.0-dev libpurple-dev

+NOTE: Ubuntu is currently not working, since libpurple doesn't seem to find libssl when loading the plugin.
+It will compile, but Pidgin won't be able to load it.

 ### OpenSUSE

         sudo zypper install gcc glib glib-devel libpurple libpurple-devel zlib-devel openssl libopenssl-devel

-NOTE: Ubuntu is currently not working, since libpurple doesn't seem to find libssl when loading the plugin.
-It will compile, but will not be loaded by Pidgin.

 ## 3. Compile and install